 There is fine control of collagen biosynthesis at the hydroxylation stage, as the hydroxylase cannot hydroxylate proline residues in triple helical conformation while some hydroxyp-proline is required for the triple helix to form.

 Galactose and glucose are then added to some of the hydroxylysine residues, so collagen is a glycoprotein.
 The formation –S-S- links between the three carboxyl regions of the pro-alfa chains of a collagen molecule probably occurs before the triple helix is formed and may indeed be essential for this process to occur rapidly and efficiently in vivo.
 The collagen molecule is then secreted, probably via the Golgi apparatus of the forming cell.

 Extracellularly, several specific proteases cleave the procollagen molecules to collagen which, in contrast to procollagen, is virtually insoluble in physiological fluids.
-The levels of these proteases must therefore be important in the spatial control of collagen fibril and fibre formation.
+The levels of these proteases must, therefore, be important in the spatial control of collagen fibril and fiber formation.
 The collagen molecules are then chemically cross-linked.

-This active group can then react with the amino group of neighbouring unoxidized lysines, to form a chemical cross-link between two collagen molecules.
-This link is transformed during the maturation of collagen fibres to unknown , or perhaps new peptide, bonds.
+This active group can then react with the amino group of neighboring unoxidized lysines, to form a chemical cross-link between two collagen molecules.
+This link is transformed during the maturation of collagen fibers to an unknown, or perhaps new peptide, bonds.

 Recent evidence suggests that some cross-linking may even occur intracellularly and that collagen is secreted as packets of 10 or so procollagen molecules.
 In any event, the order of the various extracellular steps of collagen biosynthesis remains uncertain.